lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(23-Sep-18 05:19 PM)_

-> ”Some people will pay a real pretty penny for you!”
+> "Some people will pay a real pretty penny for you!"

 **WatchfulDrake** _(23-Sep-18 05:20 PM)_